 As your home’s first layer of defense against the elements, your siding can take a beating.
-Some forms of storm and sunlight damage can change the look or functionality of your siding.
-In many cases, minor siding damage can be repaired or even simply overlooked.
+Storm and sunlight damage can change the look or functionality of your siding.
+In some cases, minor siding damage can be repaired or even simply overlooked.

-However, major siding repair can affect your entire home.
+However, major siding repairs can affect your entire home.
 So how do you know when it’s time to invest in new siding?
 Look for the following 14 signs.

 Bubbles occur when moisture becomes trapped beneath your siding.
 Whether you notice many small bubbles or a single large bulge, your siding has likely already sustained significant water damage.

-Cracked siding can happen due to acute impact damage or strain over time.
+Cracked siding can happen due to impact damage or stress over time.
 If the cracking is confined to a single section, you may only need to replace the affected area.
 However, if the cracks have allowed moisture to seep beneath the siding, the damage could be much more extensive.

 4. Excessive Fading